boavenn/AlgorithmsCLRS/README.md

 # AlgorithmsCLRS
 :green_book: Implementations of various algorithms and data structures mentioned in the book "Introduction to Algorithms, 3rd Edition", commonly reffered as CLRS

----
-**Disclaimer**: not every implementation is exactly the same as shown in the book and I didn't test everything out thoroughly so not everything may work properly (but majority of it should work fine)

 ## Contents
 ### Basic data structures
 * [Linked list](https://github.com/boavenn/AlgorithmsCLRS/tree/master/src/main/java/_10_ElementaryDataStructures/LinkedList)